mcmadhatter/ArduOpenDSKY/README.md

 - Real Time Clock (RTC)
 - Sound

-## Not Currently Supported Modules
+## Should Be Supported But Not Fully Tested Modules
-- 7 Segment Displays ( though simulation of the 7 Segment display is available via the serial port)
+- 7 Segment Displays

 # Development environment
 This project has been developed with PlatformIO  - see https://platformio.org/get-started for more information on installing platformIO.